|

 The studio we went to record Memorial at that’s a decision I wish I could have changed.
 Also playing with certain people, giving them a job and letting them into our circle and having them fall through as well.
 I think though all in all, we’re moving forward and we always will have some issues but right now we have a stable lineup and that is what’s most important.

-There are 4 replies to this Interviews.
-Last one on Mon May 02, 2005 9:20 pm
+There are 4 comments on this interview.
+Last one on Mon May 02, 2005 7:20 pm

 View and Post comments